How to Get to Cinque Terre, Italy

 Estimated Journey Time: 3.5 hours

-Rome, Florence, and Pisa are all south of Cinque Terre, but because Milan is north of Cinque Terre, you’ll stop in Levanto and from there the train will stop in the five villages in the order below, so be prepared and know what stop you need to get off at!
+Rome, Florence, and Pisa are all south of Cinque Terre, but because Milan is north of Cinque Terre, you’ll stop in Levanto.
+From here, the train will stop in the five villages in the order below, so be prepared and know what stop you need to get off at!

 How to Get from Venice to Cinque Terre